BEFRIENDING STRESS As a Path Home to Ourselves WEEK 3/6 BALANCED STRESS in the Human Body? Pt.1

 This approach moves beyond reactive, disease-specific interventions to a holistic view where health is maintained by the dynamic, coordinated interaction of molecular, cellular, and environmental networks.

-Partnering with Peter Sterlings, in the advancements of Stress on Health and Disease is Bruce McEwen and his associates.
+Partnering with Peter Sterlings, in the advancements of Stress on Health and Disease is Bruce McEwen and associates.

 Bruce McEwen, PhD (January 17, 1938 – January 2, 2020)